'Sex and the City' creator reveals how Mr. Big's first name became John

 For six seasons, "Sex and the City" fans watched the courtship between Carrie Bradshaw and Mr. Big go from hot to cold to hot again and all the while we never knew what Big's real name was.

-Now the show's creator, Michael Patrick King, reveals that he loved keeping Big's name a mystery, and came up with the first name "John" for him while writing the very last scene of the show's iconic series finale.
+Now the show's creator, Michael Patrick King, reveals that he loved keeping Big's name a mystery, and only came up with the name "John" for him when he was writing the very last scene of the show's iconic series finale.

 "In the last episode, in the last moment, I realized (I had) to say Mr. Big’s name and I just (mimes typing on a keyboard) ‘John,'” King told Entertainment Weekly.